mengxu00/mengxu.org/content/posts/hero.md

 tags: []
 categories: []
 ---

+A hero is born in the darkest point of the night.

 Choose your opponent carefully.

 You want to be a hero in your own life.
 Heros fight.
 And they fight with strong opponents.